astronomer/astro-blog/posts/airflow-ray.md

 Machine learning (ML) has become a crucial part of companies across all industries, and as Airflow grows, we want to empower data science and engineering teams across the spectrum.
 With this in mind, it’s only natural that we turn our focus towards building an optimal Airflow + ML story.

-One of the best measures of quality in a modern machine learning framework is the flexibility and agility it gives you.
+One of the best measures of quality in a modern ML framework is the flexibility and agility it gives you.
 If using a well-built framework or tool, the time it takes to go from a training set to a working model in production can be measured in hours, and iterative improvements and additions are the norm.

 Airflow on its own is a valuable tool for making ML models reliable and reusable.
 Using DAGs to help build models immediately brings benefits like **easy parameterization**, **SLAs & alerting**, and **easy scalability**.